Visual novel: Nakige and utsuge

-Horror

-After developing The Portopia Serial Murder Case, Chunsoft released Otogiriso in 1992.Koichi Nakamura conceived the title after showing his work on the Dragon Quest role-playing video games to a girl he was dating.
-On finding she did not enjoy them, he was encouraged to make a video game that he described as "for people who haven't played games before."
-Influenced by the early survival horror game Sweet Home, he developed it into a horror-themed interactive story.
-Chunsoft's next release, Kamaitachi no Yoru was also a best seller and would prove to be highly influential.Higurashi no Naku Koro ni (When They Cry) was a 2002 horror-themed visual novel by 07th Expansion, influenced by the "crying game" subgenre.
-Ryukishi07 of 07th Expansion mentioned in 2004 how he was influenced by Key's works and Tsukihime during the planning of Higurashi no Naku Koro ni.
-He played their games, as well as other visual novels, as a reference and analyzed them to try to determine why they were so popular.
-He decided that the secret was that the stories would start with ordinary, enjoyable days, but then a sudden event would occur leading the player to cry from shock.
-He used a similar model as the basis for Higurashi but instead of leading the player to cry, Ryukishi07 wanted to scare the player with the addition of horror elements.
-Other examples of horror-themed visual novels include: Animamundi: Dark Alchemist, Higanbana no Saku Yoru ni, Umineko no Naku Koro ni, Ookami Kakushi, Imabikisou, Saya no Uta, Doki Doki Literature Club!, and Corpse Party.

 Visual novels in the Western world

 Prior to the year 2000, few Japanese visual novels were translated into other languages.
 As with the visual novel genre in general, a majority of titles released for the PC have been eroge, with Hirameki's now-discontinued AnimePlay series a notable exception.
 As of 2014, JAST USA and MangaGamer are the two most prolific publishers of translated visual novels for the PC; both primarily release eroge, but have begun to diversify into the all-ages market in recent years, with titles such as Steins;Gate and Higurashi no Naku Koro ni respectively.
 In addition to official commercial translations, a vibrant fan translation scene exists, which has translated many free visual novels (such as Narcissu and True Remembrance) and a few commercial works (such as Umineko no Naku Koro ni and Policenauts) into English.
-Fan translations of Japanese visual novels into languages other than English such as Chinese, French, German and Russian are commonplace as well.
+Fan translations of Japanese visual novels into languages other than English such as Chinese, French, German, and Russian are commonplace as well.